Content Brief: Super Bowl ads, GIF search engines, and more content news

-Though February only has 28 (sometimes 29) days, the month is a surprisingly big one for the marketing world, thanks to a myriad of made-up holidays (Valentine’s Day!) and big sporting events (American football!).
+Though February only has 28 (sometimes 29) days, the month is a surprisingly big one for the marketing world, thanks to a myriad of holidays (Valentine’s Day) and big sporting events (American football).
 Here’s what happened in content marketing this past month.

 But two ads really caused conversation, if not outright controversy.
 Budweiser’s ad featuring the history of how the label’s co-founder immigrated to America from Germany in the 1800s quickly sparked a #BoycottBudweiser trend on social media.
 (It’s worth noting that there were plenty of users who clamored to buy Budweiser as well).
 Finally, there was the ad from a little-known supplier of building materials in Pennsylvania—84 Lumber—that showed a mother and daughter’s journey through Mexico and, presumably, the United States.
 The end of the ad prompted viewers to head to this website to finish the ad; the website crashed and viewers were left confused.

 Regardless of what you thought of the ads—good, bad, too political—they signal to other brands around the world that they too need to decide whether to lean into or back out of brand politics.